sadminriley/rusty-stock-api/README.md

-# Rust Stock API
+# rusty-stock-cli
-A stock api written in rust using Financial Modeling Prep API.
+A stock cli tool written in Rust using Financial Modeling Prep API.

-This is a Rust ported, updated version of my Python [FlaskStockAPI](https://github.com/sadminriley/FlaskStockAPI)
+This is a Rust ported, updated version of my Python repo [FlaskStockAPI](https://github.com/sadminriley/FlaskStockAPI)